Strongly universal string hashing is fast: Making Multilinear strongly universal in the ring

 We can also choose the word size ($K$) to optimize speed.
 On a 64-bit processor, setting $K=64$ would make sense.
 We can compare this default with two alternatives: \begin{enumerate} \item We can try to support much larger words using fast multiplication algorithms such as Karatsuba's.
 We could merely try to minimize the number of random bits.
-However, this ignores the growing computation cost of multiplications over many bits, e.g., Karatsuba's algorithm is in $\Omega(n^{1.58})$.
+However, this ignores the growing computation cost of multiplications over many bits, e.g., Karatsuba algorithm is in $\Omega(K^{1.58})$.
 For simplicity, suppose that the cost of $K$-bit multiplication costs $K^a$ time for $a>1$.
-Roughly speaking, to hash $M$~bits, we require $\lceil M/L \rceil $~multiplications.
-When we have long strings ($M\gg L$), we can simplify $\lceil M/L \rceil \approx M/L$.
+To hash $M$~bits, we require $\lceil M/L \rceil $~multiplications with \textsc{Multilinear}.
+When we have long strings (i.e., $M\gg L$), we can simplify $\lceil M/L \rceil \approx M/L$.
 If we desire $z$-bit hash values, then we need to use multiplication on $K=z+L-1$~bits.
 Thus, the processing cost can be (roughly) approximated as $\frac{M (z+L-1)^a}{L}$.
 Starting from $L=1$, this function initially decreases to a minimum at

 before increasing again as $L^{a-1}$.
 (When $a=1.5$ and $z=32$, we have $\frac{z-1}{a-1}=62$.)
 See Fig.~\ref{fig:multiplicationcost}.
 Hence, while we can minimize the total number of random bits by using many bits per character ($L$ large), we may want to keep $L$ relatively small to take into account the superlinear cost of multiplications.